sirbrillig/spies/README.md

 # Usage

+If you want to skip to the function list, you can [read the API here](API.md).

 ## Spies

 A spy is like a function which does nothing.
 When it is called, the call is recorded including any arguments used.
 Later you can query the Spy to see how it was called.